iodigital-com/io-technology/data/blog/reactive-backend-applications-with-spring-boot-kotlin-and-coroutines.md

 gradle bootRun --console=plain
 ```

-and send a request to test our application.
+and send a request to test it.

 ```bash
 # Gets nothing because DB is empty